Harrylevesque/Expo2026/README.md

 exp'ored with vps / oci to use with this i found that cloudpanel can easily run python apps. will continue to explore

-oct 27
+oct 27-28
-trued to use cloudpanel's pytjon festure to launch.
+tried to use cloudpanel's python festure to launch.

 ----------------------------
 ### the plan
 create a system for loging in using a simple qr code scan